victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a4141b4945197f8e4e51039e6be43f6fbe823243/New%20folder%20(2)/Screenshot%202025-08-26%20123118.png)

 ## Testing VM Machines, if they all reachable:
-The Kali , Target, Domain, and Splunk server all able to communicate together.
+- The Kali , Target, Domain, and Splunk server all able to communicate together.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Confirm%20pinging.png)

-# Configure and confirm if sysmon is working after installation
+## Install and configure Sysmon, then confirm that it is running correctly

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/095872da4a5fd5b88b16886796e37d01c40f4b5b/New%20folder%20(3)/Corming%20Symon%20installation.png)

-# Configure my Kali Machine that will serve as attcking machine
+## Configure the Kali Linux machine to function as the attacking machine for penetration testing exercises

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/095872da4a5fd5b88b16886796e37d01c40f4b5b/New%20folder%20(3)/Kali%20Machine.png)

-Configure my Ubutun that server as Splunk server
+## Set up and configure the Ubuntu server to host Splunk, ensuring all necessary dependencies are installed and the service is running correctly for log collection and analysis

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/095872da4a5fd5b88b16886796e37d01c40f4b5b/New%20folder%20(3)/SplunkIP.png)

 ## 📊 Splunk Enterprise on Ubuntu